-Vietnam is a success story in the fight against poverty: the proportion of the population living in poverty has halved since 1993.
+Vietnam is a success story in the fight against poverty.
+Half as many people in Vietnam lived in poverty than in 1993.
 However, the global downturn hit the country hard.

 The poorest people, with tiny plots of land devastated by climate and over-use, grow barely enough food to survive - and those who have lost their jobs in the city cannot return to a countryside where unemployment is close to 80 per cent.